The algebro-geometric aspect of the iterated limit of a quaternary of means of four terms: Construction of the Inverse of the Period Map

-In order to show an analogue of the Jacobi formula, we consider a symplectic matrix so that the quadratic form \(\Transpose{v}Uv\) is transformed into the Lauricella hyperelliptic series \(F_D\).
+In order to show an analogue of the Jacobi formula, we consider a symplectic matrix so that it transforms the quadratic form \(\Transpose{v}Uv\) into the Lauricella hypergeometric series \(F_D\).
 We define a matrix \(N\) as